Skip to main content

 VISIT MASADA NATIONAL PARK

-In the second camp sat Flavius Silva, commander of the Tenth Legion at the time of the siege, he controlled the entire system and especially the spill of the embankment from which the Romans laid siege and scored the walls of Masada.
+In the second camp sat Flavius Silva, commander of the Tenth Legion at the time of the siege, he controlled the entire system especially the spill of the embankment from which the Romans laid siege and scored the walls of Masada.
 The Romans set up the siege system quickly, according to most studies, the construction of the dyke and the camps lasted about two weeks, each of the soldiers and auxiliaries quickly built a section of the wall and the camps, then began to pour a battery on the west side, and it turns out there was a natural spur.
-Of the embankment raised by the Romans and created a ramp, they raised a ram to a height of about 30 feet and within three months they scored the wall of Masada.
+Of the embankment raised by the Romans and created a ramp, they raised a ram to a height of about 30 feet, and within three months they scored the wall of Masada.

 THE MASSIVE SUICIDE ON MASADA

 Who is Elazar Ben Yair?.
-Eleazar ben Yair gathered his friends and gave them two speeches, in which he tells them that it is better for them to lend a hand in their souls than to see their wives become slaves and their children slaves.
-In the first speech he does not convince them, in the second speech he does, out of 967, there are two women and five children left who evaded the collective suicide during which each murdered his family members, in the end, there was a lottery and they eliminated each other.
+Eleazar ben Yair gathered his friends and gave them two speeches, in which he told them that it is better for them to lend a hand in their souls than to see their wives become slaves and their children slaves.
+In the first speech, he does not convince them, in the second speech he does, out of 967, there are two women and five children left who evaded the collective suicide during which each murdered his family members, in the end, there was a lottery and they eliminated each other.

 THE WATER SYSTEM OF MASADA